 Although Round 2 applications are yet to open, project development and applications take time, requiring planning, budgeting, co-funding and letters of support.
 Organisations and Community groups are encouraged to call our office to talk through project ideas for Round 2 on 6369 1600 – we are here to help.

-The Minister for Regional Development Fiona Nash has announced the $297.7 million Building Better Regions Fund (BBRF) which will supersede the previous National Stronger Regions Fund (NSRF) with applications opening on 18 January 2017.
+The Building Better Regions Fund (BBRF), which superseded the previous National Stronger Regions Fund (NSRF), opened for the first round of applications in January 2017.

 The BBRF program will run over four years from 2016-17 to 2019-20 and will only be available in rural, regional and remote communities excluding major capital cities.

-The program will also be divided into 2 different streams:
+The program is divided into 2 different streams:

 - Infrastructure Projects Stream – ($20,000-$10 million) to fund projects which involve the construction of new infrastructure, or the upgrade or extension of existing infrastructure.

 - Community Investments Stream – ($5,000-$10 million) to fund community building activities including but not limited to, new or expanded local events, strategic regional plans, and leadership and capability building activities.

 For Information and Program Guidelines from Round 1 BBRF click here.